Nicole Teran

 To connect two buildings:

 To connect two buildings on the same WiFi network, you will need a directional antenna to create a point-to-point wireless link.
 A Yagi or Parabolic Grid antenna would be mounted to the top of each building and point at each other inline.
-It is important that there is a clear line of sight between these two directional antennas.
-For instance, trees and other buildings/structures will impede the signals sent and received from these antennas.

 Read more »